 The challenges we have are fascinating, so product management and product design are areas of project work for me, and what I am increasingly spending time on in my spare time.

 Some of you have heard me talk about health projects.
 One of the most rewarding projects of my career was working on a medical program for mobile devices.
 It was great to try to break new ground with new technology, and determine how we could make health-care professionals lives easier, and to enable them to provide better patient care.
 My Mother still works as a medical professional, it is a calling, and we tease her that if she refuses to retire, she’ll pass on “in harness”.
 She is absolutely fine with that, she is committed to her work and patients, and takes courses every year on areas that interest her, and how to better use technology in her own work.
 She has passed that down to me, and finally as a professional, I have had some chances to help create better software for medical professionals.
-I enjoy working on medical software because I can see how we are contributing to actually make people’s lives matter.
-When we do it right, we enable others to do a better job, or solve problems and help real people.
+I enjoy working on medical software because I can see how we are contributing to actually make people’s lives better.
+When we do it right, we enable others to do great work, solve difficult problems and help real people.
 It’s easy to find meaning when your work has an impact on others, and we can do so much better with technology and health than we have been.

 Systems that help us live more healthy lives are an area of keen interest for me, and I am interested in mobile, games for health, distributed computing, crowdsourcing and all sorts of things in that space.
 Healthcare professionals like Anna Sort inspire me with their creative and innovative ideas that they turn into action, and programs like Strokelink to help stroke patients using mobile technology are great.

 I’m also interested in how we can create software for health professionals that is easier to use, more reliable, and enables them to focus on patients and not fight with systems that don’t take them and their unique context and work as well as the environment they are working in into account.

 Finding ways to use software and related technology in health care and health research is another area of huge interest for me.